aave/aip/content/aips/AAVE_V3_ETH_AAVE_RISK_PARAMS.md

 - Liquidation Threshold (LT): Increase the LT from 70% to 73%.
 - Liquidation Penalty (LP): Maintain the current LP of 7.5%, as it is already in alignment with Aave V2.

-No changes to Aave V3 caps or interest rate strategies are proposed in this AIP.

 ## Specification